neuropeds1/evd-transport-app/docs/Anesthesia_Considerations.md

 - Acts as a bridge until other measures are in place

 **Important Note:**
-"Maintain PaCO₂ in low-normal range (e.g. 35 mmHg) if ICP is a concern, but avoid excessive hyperventilation which may reduce cerebral perfusion."
+"Maintain PaCO₂ in low-normal range (e.g., 35 mmHg) if ICP is a concern, but avoid excessive hyperventilation, which may reduce cerebral perfusion."

 ### 3. Positioning and Ventilation